Conditional Clifford-Steerable CNNs for PDE Modeling: Theoretical background

 \subsection{Steerable CNNs}

 We are interested in linear maps that operate on feature (vector) fields over pseudo-Euclidean space $\Rpq$.
-A feature field is a function $f: \Rpq \rightarrow W$ that assigns a feature vector $f(x) \in W$ to each point $x \in \Rpq$.
+A feature field is a function $f: \Rpq \rightarrow W$ that assigns a feature vector $f(x) \in W$ to each point $x \in \Rpq$, where $W$ is a vector space.
 The standard building block in deep learning for operating on such data is a convolutional neural layer, which we define as follows:

 \begin{definition}[Convolution] Convolution maps between feature fields $f_\mathrm{in}: \Rpq \rightarrow W_\mathrm{in}$ and $f_\mathrm{out}: \Rpq \rightarrow W_\mathrm{out}$ via the integral transform